titilda/appunti/Foundations of Artificial Intelligence/index.md

 For some problem I have an infinite tree (for loop or none solution) so I must find I new method.

-The best algoritm for the tree search is the **Best-First Search**.
+The best algorithm for the tree search is the **Best-First Search**.

 ## Chapter Five: Uninformed Search Startegies